+- Look on the bright side.
 Stress can get in the way of taking care of yourself and managing your diabetes.
-So find out what's causing stress in your life and find small ways to reduce or cope with the things that irritate you.
+So, find out what's causing stress in your life and find small ways to reduce or cope with the things that irritate you.
 A great way of doing this is simply to schedule something fun for yourself on a regular basis.

+- Exercise makes everything better.
 Exercise is good for everybody.
 It gives you more energy, reduces stress, helps you relax, and makes it easier to fall asleep.
-Work towards doing at least 30 minutes every day but remember to choose an activity that you'll find fun rather than a chore.
+Work towards doing at least 30 minutes everyday but remember to choose an activity that you'll find fun rather than a chore.

 - Get regular checkups.
 Keeping regular appointments with your doctor and getting tests will keep you up to date with your risks.
 Write down any questions that you have ahead of time and let your doctor know at the beginning of each visit what specific things you want to talk about.

 - Don't diet, just make healthier food choices.
 Find a healthier way of eating that you can stick with for life by introducing a variety of foods packed full of vitamins and minerals.
 Instead of thinking about food as either 'good' or 'bad' it's much easier to make simple daily swaps for the foods that are less nutritious for you on a daily basis.